-I was wondering how many of you use the phone as your primary mp3 player?
-What are your experiences and any complaints?
+Do you use the phone as your primary mp3 player?

 My one issue is controlling playback.
 With my mp3 player I can hit stop. forward/backwards, and change volume all without looking and in my pocket.
 Though the bluetooth headphones sounds interesting, does it allow for controlling playback?